invokermain/pymssql-utils/README.md

  * `operation (str)`: the SQL operation to execute.
  * `parameters (SQLParameters)`: parameters to substitute into the operation, these can be a single value, tuple or dictionary.
- * `raise_errors (bool)`: whether to raise exceptions or to ignore them and let you handle the error yourself via the DatabaseResult class.
+ * `raise_errors (bool)`: whether to raise exceptions or to return the error information with the result.
- * Any kwargs are passed to _pymssql's_ `connect` method.
+ * Any extra kwargs are passed to _pymssql's_ `connect` method.

 Returns a `DatabaseResult` class, see documentation below.

 #### Execute

-The `execute` method executes a SQL Operation which commits the transaction & optionally returns the result (by default False).
+The `execute` method executes a SQL Operation which commits the transaction & optionally returns the result (not by default).

 ```python
 execute(